18372324/RollingBall/README.md

 - Week 10: Feat: finish the game-over menu & draw the effect of the player being hit by a bullet.
 Test: code Review.
 - Week 11: Feat: the game difficulty level up & the Main menu interface of this game (including game start, help, Rank board, and quit game).
 Test: code Review.
 - Week 12: Feat: integrate the Main menu interface and gaming interface & Make the interface more attractive.
 Test: code Review.

+## My Github
+More details are available at: [Rolling Ball at Github 18372324](https://github.com/18372324/RollingBall)